sammanthp007/codepath-php-tipcalculator/README.md

 ## User Stories

 The following **required** functionality is complete:
-* [&#10004;] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
+[&#10004;] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
-* [&#10004;] Tip percentage choices use a PHP loop to output three radio buttons.
+[&#10004;] Tip percentage choices use a PHP loop to output three radio buttons.
-* [ ] PHP code sets reasonable default values for the form.
+[&#10004;] PHP code sets reasonable default values for the form.
-* [ ] PHP code confirms the presence and correct format of submitted values.
+[&#10004;] PHP code confirms the presence and correct format of submitted values.
-* [ ] Page indicates any form errors which need to be fixed.
+[&#10004;] Page indicates any form errors which need to be fixed.
-* [ ] Submitted form values are retained when errors or results are shown.
+[&#10004;] Submitted form values are retained when errors or results are shown.

 The following **optional** features are NOT implemented:
-* [ ] Add support for custom tip percentage
-* [ ] Add support for splitting the tip and total
+[&#10062;] Add support for custom tip percentage [&#10062;] Add support for splitting the tip and total

-The following **additional** features are NOT implemented:
+The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the functionality!
+[&#10004;] Users are required to fill out the form before submitting

 ## Video Walkthrough